SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Interest costs incurred to finance expenditures during construction phase are capitalized as part of the historical cost of constructing the assets.
 Construction commences with the development of the design and ends when the assets are ready for use.
 Capitalized interest costs are included in plant, pipeline and equipment and are depreciated over the service life of the related assets.

-Goodwill and Other Intangible Assets – Goodwill and indefinite-lived intangible assets are tested for impairment at least annually; however, these tests are performed more frequently when events or changes in circumstances indicate that the asset may be impaired.
+Goodwill and Other Intangible Assets – Goodwill represents the future economic benefits arising from other assets acquired in the acquisition of TC that are not individually identified and separately recognized.
+Goodwill and indefinite-lived intangible assets are tested for impairment at least annually; however, these tests are performed more frequently when events or changes in circumstances indicate that the asset may be impaired.
 Impairment exists when carrying value exceeds fair value.
 Estimates of fair value are based on appraisals, market prices for comparable assets, or internal estimates of future net cash flows.

-Definite-lived intangible assets consist of customer relationships, licenses, permits and developed technology.
+Definite-lived intangible assets consist of customer relationships, licenses, permits and developed technology that were acquired as part of the Acquisition.
 The majority of these assets are being amortized using discounted estimated future cash flows over the term of the related agreements.
 Intangible assets associated with customer relationships are being amortized using the discounted estimated future cash flows method based upon assumed rates of annual customer attrition.
 We continually evaluate the reasonableness of the useful lives of these assets.
 Once these assets are fully amortized, they will be removed from the consolidated balance sheets.

 Business Combinations and Related Business Acquisition Costs – Assets and liabilities associated with business acquisitions are recorded at fair value using the acquisition method of accounting.
 We allocate the purchase price of acquisitions based upon the fair value of each component which may be derived from various observable and unobservable inputs and assumptions.
 We may use third-party valuation specialists to assist us in this allocation.
 Initial purchase price allocations are preliminary and subject to revision within the measurement period, not to exceed one year from the date of acquisition.
 The fair value of property, plant and equipment and intangible assets are based upon the discounted cash flow method that involves inputs that are not observable in the market (Level 3).
 Goodwill assigned represents the amount of consideration transferred in excess of the fair value assigned to identifiable assets acquired and liabilities assumed.